begolu2/rktik-thesis/02_conceptual.md

 **Users** are individual persons using the site.
 They may register by creating a *user account* and one or more associated *personas*.
 Hereby they are able to create content on the site.

-(see section [User Accounts])
+(see Section [User Accounts])

 All actions of users are attributed to their **active persona**, which is a screen name that identifies them across the site.
 A user may create any number of personas to shape their privacy, but only one of them can be *active* at a time.

 **Thoughts** are short pieces of text submitted by personas and represent the smallest unit of content.

-(see section [Overview: Thoughts])
+(see Section [Overview: Thoughts])

 Thoughts can link to any number of **percepts**, which are attachments containing either more text or a hyperlink to an external resource.
 They are displayed alongside the thought throughout the user interface.

-(see section [Attaching Media: Percepts])
+(see Section [Attaching Media: Percepts])

 Personas can **vote** on thoughts to make them more visible to other users.
 Every thought has a numerical **hotness** value, which decreases with time after posting and increases with every vote gained.
 This value is used for sorting many thought listings.

-(see section [Distributing Attention: Voting and Hotness])
+(see Section [Distributing Attention: Voting and Hotness])

 **Mindsets** are collections of thoughts.
 Any thought that is not a reply to another thought must be contained in a mindset.
 Every persona has a private and a public mindset (**notebook** and **blog** respectively).

-(see section [Context])
+(see Section [Context])

 **Movements** are groups related to a specific topic.
 Each of them has a private mindset for members and a public mindset (blog).

 Any persona can create new movements and follow the (public) blog of any movement or other persona.

-(see section [Movements])
+(see Section [Movements])

-See section [Nucleus Models] for a diagram showing the relation of these concepts in Rktik.
+See Section [Nucleus Models] for a diagram showing the relation of these concepts in Rktik.

 ### Frontpage

 The *frontpage* is located at the root of Rktik and presents users with a stream of thoughts from their movements and followed blogs.
-It is similar to the *Facebook News Feed* and the *Reddit frontpage* in that the stream is sorted based both on the recency of a submission and the number of votes it has received (see section [Distributing Attention: Voting and Hotness]).
+It is similar to the *Facebook News Feed* and the *Reddit frontpage* in that the stream is sorted based both on the recency of a submission and the number of votes it has received (see Section [Distributing Attention: Voting and Hotness]).

 Anonymous users do not have any subscriptions, they are shown thoughts from *top movements*.
 These are the seven movements with the highest member count.

 On the right-hand side of the thought stream, the frontpage also contains a number of other elements:

-* The **frontpage graph visualization**: A visual representation of all thoughts and authors on the page as a graph (see section [Frontpage Graph Visualization]).
+* The **frontpage graph visualization**: A visual representation of all thoughts and authors on the page as a graph (see Section [Frontpage Graph Visualization]).
 * **Top Thought**: When a user is logged in, this contains a short list of thoughts from *top movements* they are not following with their active persona.
 This allows users to notice particularly popular submissions from contexts they would not see otherwise.
 * **Discover Movements**: A listing of those top movements the active persona is not following.
 * **Recent Thoughts**: The most recent publicly visible thoughts submitted throughout the whole site.